ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week2/index.md

 Discuss with your partner how you plan to add a new string to the list, query for it, and return a list of all strings with the given substring (as described above).

-When you've implemented this (and even if you don't finish), push a copy of your new server to your Github repository; we will use it and improve on it in future labs.
+When you've implemented this (and even if you don't finish), make a note of the path for the code; we will use it and improve on it in future labs.

 **Write down in notes** – When you have something you want to share for your